massandr/Threat-hunt-report-Lurker/README.md

 Flag 8: ADS Execution Attempt
 Objective: Track if attackers stored payloads in Alternate Data Streams (ADS).

-Thought Process: We recognized that PowerShell interacting with .docx files in a SensitiveFileRead context is highly anomalous and indicative of hidden payload execution or data extraction, fulfilling the spirit of ADS abuse even without explicit :stream.dll syntax.
+Thought Process: We specifically looked for PowerShell accessing .docx files, as this is a common, subtle method for executing hidden payloads (DLLs) from ADS, even if the explicit :stream.dll syntax isn't always logged.
 The "Capitalist" hint guided us to relevant files.

 KQL Query Used: